paulbricman/paulbricman.github.io/docs/tools/knowledge_probes.md

 - **How do the components of this relate to each other?**

 *Each word is associated with a vector.
 All vectors inhabit the same space.
-There's a relations between any two words, represented through the difference between their vectors.*
+There's a relation between any two words, represented through the difference between their vectors.*

 - **What has to be in place before this can be applied?**